Awaji Puppet Theatre people trained in

 Muriel Camus

-After graduating from the University of Colorado, studied abroad at Konan University and went sightseeing Awaji Puppet Theatre I stopped by.
-After returning to Japan, he studied religious studies at the University of Chicago Graduate School and studied abroad at the University of Tsukuba again for two years.
-After studying religious studies and folklore backgrounds, he summarized the Awaji Puppet Sanbaso in the paper "PUPPETS OF THE ROAD".
-After that, "PUPPETS OF NOSTALGIA" published by Princeton University was written only about Awaji Puppets in English.
-It was the first book.
-At the 1997 US performance, he was in charge of not only stage interpreters for New York, Cleveland, and the University of Kent, but also a lecture on Awaji puppets before the performance.
-At the 2010 Canada-America performance, at Cornell University where I work Awaji Puppet Theatre I realized my dream of wanting to perform.
+After graduating from the University of Colorado, he studied abroad at Konan University and went on a tour.
+Awaji Puppet Theatre I stopped by.
+Returned to Japan and studied religious studies at the University of Chicago Graduate School, then studied abroad again at the University of Tsukuba for two years.
+He researched religious studies and folklore backgrounds, and summarized the Sanbaso of Awaji dolls in his paper ``PUPPETS OF THE ROAD.''
+Later, ``PUPPETS OF THE ROAD,'' published by Princeton University, was written in English only about Awaji dolls.
+It was my first book ever.
+During the 1997 American performance, she not only acted as stage interpreter for New York, Cleveland, and Kent University, but also gave a lecture on Awaji dolls before the performance.
+In the 2010 (Heisei 210) performance in Canada and the United States, I performed at Cornell University, where I work.
+Awaji Puppet Theatre I fulfilled my dream of holding a performance.

-Basil twist
+Basil Twist

-Bernard Claire
+Bernard Clair